CDLUC3/ezid/templates/doc/apidoc.2.rst

                   owner's group.
   \   _created    The time the identifier was created          1300812337
                   expressed as a Unix timestamp.
-  \   _updated    The time the identifier was last modified    1300913550
+  \   _updated    The time the identifier was last updated     1300913550
                   expressed as a Unix timestamp.
   |X| _target     The identifier's target URL.
 Defaults to the identifier's
                   EZID URL.
 That is, the default target URL for identifier